boostorg/hof/doc/src/gettingstarted.md

 Declaring functions
 -------------------

 Now, this is useful for local functions.
 However, many times we want to write functions and make them available for others to use.
-The Fit library provides [`BOOST_HOF_STATIC_FUNCTION`](/include/boost/hof/function) to declare the function object at the global or namespace scope:
+Boost.HigherOrderFunctions provides [`BOOST_HOF_STATIC_FUNCTION`](/include/boost/hof/function) to declare the function object at the global or namespace scope:

     BOOST_HOF_STATIC_FUNCTION(sum) = sum_f();